timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     FROM stocks_real_time
     WHERE symbol = '$symbol'
         AND time >= $__timeFrom()::timestamptz AND time < $__timeTo()::timestamptz
-    GROUP BY time_bucket('$bucket_interval', time);
+    GROUP BY time_bucket('$bucket_interval', time)
+    ORDER BY time;
     ```

-1. With a `bucket_interval` of 30 minutes and a date range of `Last 30 days`, Grafana
+1. With a `bucket_interval` of 30 minutes and a date range of `Last 30 days`,
-    returns this graph:
+    Grafana returns this graph:

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/time-bucket-graph.png" alt="Screenshot of the time-series graph produced by Grafana using the `time_bucket` hyperfunction.
 The graph represents the price of AMD stock in the past 30 days with an interval of 30 minutes."/>

-    Because the stock market is only open from 9:30&nbsp;AM to 4:00&nbsp;PM on weekdays,
+    Because the stock market is only open from 9:30&nbsp;AM to 4:00&nbsp;PM on
-    there are large gaps in our dataset where no data is present.
-Grafana
+    weekdays, there are large gaps in our dataset where no data is present.
-    automatically connects the last non null to the nearest other non null value.
+    Grafana automatically connects the last non null to the nearest other
-    In this case, the `time_bucket` hyperfunction doesn't return a row if there
+    non-null value.
+In this case, the `time_bucket` hyperfunction doesn't return
-    is no data in the bucket.
-This stops you from using the `Connect null values`
+    a row if there is no data in the bucket.
+This stops you from using the
-    option in the options panel.
+    `Connect null values` option in the options panel.

+1. To circumvent this issue, you can use [`time_bucket_gapfill`](https://docs.timescale.com/api/latest/hyperfunctions/gapfilling-interpolation/time_bucket_gapfill/).
+    Usually, this hyperfunction is used in combination with [`LOCF`](https://docs.timescale.com/api/latest/hyperfunctions/gapfilling-interpolation/locf/)
+    ("Last Observation Carried Forward") but if you omit this function,
+    `time_bucket_gapfill` returns a null value which you can use to connect
+    values based on a threshold in Grafana.

 1. In your query, replace `time_bucket` with `time_bucket_gapfill`.